toadragethe5th/WMan/README.md

 # esman
-the EASY package manager for unix systems.
+the EASY package manager for Windows..